A note on the $(\infty,n)$-category of cobordisms: Abstract

 \section{Abstract}

-In this note we give a precise definition of fully extended topological field theories \`a la Lurie.
-Using complete $n$-fold Segal spaces as a model, we construct an $(\infty,n)$-category of $n$-dimensional cobordisms, possibly with tangential structure.
-We endow it with a symmetric monoidal structure and show that we can recover the usual category of cobordisms $n\Cob$ and the cobordism bicategory $n\Cob^{ext}$ from it.
+In this extended note we give a precise definition of fully extended topological field theories \`a la Lurie.
+Using complete $n$-fold Segal spaces as a model, we construct an $(\infty,n)$-category of $n$-dimensional bordisms, possibly with tangential structure.
+We endow it with a symmetric monoidal structure and show that we can recover the usual category of bordisms.